Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 ## The Basics

 To install the .NET agent, complete the following steps.
-The installation process for the IIS Express users is the same as self-hosted applications.
+The installation process for self-hosted applications also applies to IIS Express users.

 * Log in to the Contrast UI.
-* Click the button in the top navigation bar to **Add Agent**.
+* Click the **Add Agent** button in the top navigation bar.
 * Select **.NET Core** in the dropdown menu, and click the **Download Agent** button for the platform on which your application is hosted.
 You might need to specify proxy authentication information, if required by your network, before downloading the agent.
 * Proceed to Step 2 and click on the **Download Config File** button to download the agent's configurations.
 * On the web server, extract the downloaded zip archive (e.g., *ContrastSetup_18.4.56.zip*) to a directory that your applications have sufficient permissions to access.